andrewhowdencom/website/site/content/resume.rst

 Competencies
 ------------

-Predominently, I have quite a bit of experience with Magento, and am passionate about performance, user interface and, to a lesser extent, security.
+Predominantly, I have quite a bit of experience with Magento, and am passionate about performance, user interface and, to a lesser extent, security.

 I keep [a lot of notes](https://docs.littleman.co/) which are a reasonable